kaaveland/kaaveland.github.io/content/posts/2024-08-30-multi-selecting-by-composite-key.md

 tags = ["jdbc", "java", "scala", "postgres"]
 +++

-Throughout a career as a software developer, there are a lot of patterns that you see just barely often enough to remember that they exist, and have to look up every time you need them.
-I've found that one way that I can more easily remember things is to write them down, and this particular pattern is one that is very useful to know about in my current project.
-So the time has come to write it down so I hopefully can commit it to memory properly this time.
-While this post is postgres-specific, I'm sure other databases have the features they need to achieve the same thing efficiently too.
+Throughout a career as a software developer, you encounter many patterns.
+Some appear just often enough to remember that they exist, but you still need to look them up every time.
+I've discovered that writing things down helps me remember them more easily.
+This particular pattern is very useful for my current project.
+So, it's time to write it down and hopefully commit it to memory properly this time.
+Although this post is specific to PostgreSQL, I'm sure other databases have the necessary features to achieve the same results efficiently.

 In my current project, we have a lot of database tables with composite primary keys.
 Or in plain english, we have a bunch of tables where the primary key actually consists of more than one column.
 This is because a